italia/spid-cie-oidc-nodejs/relying-party/README.md

 } = await EndpointHandlers(configuration);
 ```

-These endpoints must be exposed by your application. (see JSDoc for the purpose of each endpoint)
+These endpoints must be then exposed by your application.

+### Example endpoint usage

 Expressjs example: (see full example [here](../examples/express-react-relying-party/backend/src/index.ts))